Nonprofit-Exchange-Hub/web-app/.github/pull_request_template.md

 changes are includes.
 GIFs help immensely when explaining interactions and animations.
 -->

-preReqs (to be checked by reviewer):

-- [ ] ensure all files have been formatted:
-`cd client && npm run format && cd ../server && npm run format && cd ..`
-expect `git status` to show 0 files changed

 repro steps:

 1. localhost:3000 <!-- or the initial page your test starts on -->